linkerd/website/linkerd.io/content/2/tasks/install-helm.md

 ## Disabling The Proxy Init Container

-If installing with CNI, make sure that you add the `--set global.noInitContainer=true` and
+If installing with CNI, make sure that you add the `--set global.cniEnabled=true` flag to your `helm install` command.
-`--set installNamespace=false` flags to your `helm install` command as these are required when using CNI.

 ## Setting High-Availability